zsunberg/CU-Optimization-Materials/project/presentation_assignment.md

-ASEN 6519 DMU++ Final Project Presentation Assignment
+ASEN 6519 Optimization Final Project Presentation Assignment
 =========================

 The final assignment for the class is a final project.
 This is the presentation component.
 The presentation is a chance to share what you have learned in your project with the rest of the class.
 In this way, a high quality final project presentation benefits the entire class.